menu icon

 • Knead dough on a lightly floured surface until smooth (or use your dough hook/paddle on your stand mixer on low speed).

 • Place in a well oiled large bowl, and turn dough to coat.
 Cover with a damp cloth or plastic wrap.
-Allow rolls to rise until doubled in bulk, about 1 hour.
+Allow dough to rise until doubled in bulk, about 1 hour.

 • Shape rolls and place in a baking pan (grease the pan or spray with cooking spray).
 I use a half-sheet pan.
 Allow to rise for 30-40 minutes.